rails/rails-docs-server/README.md

 ## Deployment

-Just push to `master`.
+Just push to `main`.
 The cron job in the docs server pulls before invoking the docs generator.

 ## Test Suite